Healthcare Providers

 Interested in your institution being a part of this historical trial?

 Any institution within the National Cancer Institute’s National Clinical Trials Network (NCTN) may open the Lung-MAP study at their site.
-Learn more about the protocol at clinicaltrials.gov or by contacting the Lung-MAP protocol coordinator:
+Learn more about the protocol at clinicaltrials.gov or by contacting the Lung-MAP protocol coordinators:

 Jennifer Beeler, M.A.